-In the coastal city of Vlore, the CDRSEE in collaboration with ALBNA, the Albanian history teacher association, organised the second local teacher training workshop of the 2nd Albanian Language Edition of the Joint History Project (JHP).
+In the capital city of Albania, Tirana, the CDRSEE in collaboration with ALBNA, the Albanian history teacher association, organised the third local teacher training workshop of the 2nd Albanian Language Edition of the Joint History Project.

 The workshop was co-hosted with a local partner, the Center for Human Rights and Conflict Resolution, and included the training of 25 teachers in the city of Struga during the first two days of November.

 The CDRSEE completed its first JHP Teacher Training Workshop in Veles, Former Yugoslav Republic of Macedonia on October 19th.

 The CDRSEE would like to thank personally Mr. Martin Schulz, President of the European Parliament, for the kind and motivating words he spoke about the CDRSEE.